EmirAlpKocak/ApplicationBlocker/README.md

 You can set an UI password to prevent unauthorized users from blocking and unblocking programs.

 The tool can check for updates automatically and alert you when a new version is available.
+It can automatically download and install new versions.

 Requires .NET Framework 4.5 and Windows Vista or later.